 Salem Bald Eagle Nests

 We are currently monitoring two nesting bald eagle pairs on Minto Island.
-One pair has been utilizing an area at the northern tip of the Island on Salem Audubon property for some time and in 2020 a new pair began nesting in Minto Brown Island Park.
-Both nesting pairs successfully raised eaglets in 2022 and 2023, and have returned to nest again in 2024.
-Updates regarding the eagle pairs will be posted on this page.
+One pair has been utilizing an area at the northern tip of the island on Salem Audubon property for some time.
+In 2020, a new pair began nesting in Minto Brown Island Park.
+Both nesting pairs successfully raised eaglets in 2022 and 2023 and have returned to nest again in 2024.

 Minot-Brown-Eagle Watch map Eagle Watch Map-Audubon